Embedding Principle in Depth for the Loss Landscape Analysis of Deep Neural Networks: Numerical experiments

+Empirical studies have shown that the Hessian matrix of the minimizer, derived from training, possesses a significant count of zero or near-zero eigenvalues, highlighting the existence of highly degenerate critical points within the loss landscape~\cite{sagun2016singularity}.
+Our findings, as illustrated in Figs.~\ref{fig:3-hidden-nonlinear} and~\ref{fig:3-hidden-nonlinear-iris}, imply that deep networks often encounter critical points inherited from their shallower counterparts.
+To empirically validate that lifted critical points have higher degeneracy, we design experiments to compute the eigenvalues of their respective Hessian matrices at the empirical critical points.

-\paragraph{Transition to strict saddle points through lifting.} We train a single-hidden-layer ReLU NN with width $m=2$ to learn data of Fig. \ref{fig:3-hidden-nonlinear}(b) shown in Fig. \ref{fig:eigenvalues-new}(a) or Iris dataset in Fig. \ref{fig:eigenvalues-new}(b) to a critical point (the $L_1$ norm of gradient less than $10^{-4}$).
-We then lift this critical point through a one-layer lifting and a two-layer lifting to NNs of $2$ hidden layers and 3 hidden layers with each hidden layer the same width, respectively.
-In Fig.~\ref{fig:eigenvalues-new}(a), for width-$2$ single-hidden-layer NN, all eigenvalues of Hessian are greater than or equal to 0 indicating a local minimum or non-strict saddle, which is hard to escape.
-After lifting, it becomes a strict saddle due to the emergence of negative eigenvalues (blue).
-Specifically, in both Fig. \ref{fig:eigenvalues-new}(a) and (b), we observe a steady increase of significant negative eigenvalues, e.g., from $0$ to $1$ to $2$ in Fig.~\ref{fig:eigenvalues-new}(a) and from $1$ to $2$ to $3$ in Fig.~\ref{fig:eigenvalues-new}(b).
-This minimum-to-saddle transition can also be observed in tanh NNs (see Appendix~B Fig.~B4).
-These observations imply a reduced difficulty in escaping lifted critical points in deeper NNs, which provides new insight to the training efficiency of deep networks.
+Specifically, we train a single-hidden-layer ReLU NN with width $m=2$ to learn the data in Fig. \ref{fig:3-hidden-nonlinear}(b) shown in Fig. \ref{fig:eigenvalues-new}(a) or the Iris dataset in Fig. \ref{fig:eigenvalues-new}(b) to a empirical critical point (the $L_1$ norm of the gradient $\leq 10^{-4}$).
+We then embed this critical point through a one-layer embedding and a two-layer embedding to NNs with 2 hidden layers and 3 hidden layers, with each hidden layer having the same width, respectively.
+To compute the eigenvalues of the Hessian matrix with a large condition number accurately, we conducted 100 random orthogonal similarity transformations on the matrix.
+We took the average from these 100 trials to obtain a more reliable set of eigenvalues.
+We then pinpoint locations where there are evident gaps in eigenvalue magnitudes, as delineated by the auxiliary line in Fig.~\ref{fig:eigenvalues-new}.
+This allows for differentiation between zero and non-zero eigenvalues, serving as a mechanism to ascertain empirical degeneracy.
+Detailed methodology can be found in Appendix~\ref{app:tra-details}.
+As illustrated in Fig.~\ref{fig:eigenvalues-new}, each embedding step introduces six more zero eigenvalues to the Hessian matrix due to the introduction of two neurons, resulting in six additional parameters.
+This finding is consistent with Prop.~\ref{prop:inertia-preserving} and potentially elucidates the origin of a particular type of degeneracy at critical points within the loss landscape.